chbalaji080186/SonarqubeUpgrade/README.md

-# SonarqubeUpgrade from 7.2 to 7.9.6
+# Sonarqube Upgrade from 7.2 to 7.9.6

 #Sonarqube requirements
     Server with minimum 2GB/1 vcpu capacity